 "In the early days, my father operated a sort of tavern for the land-seekers and travelers, charging them fifty cents for supper, lodging, and breakfast, and two horses to hay.
 It took several days to go from Stacy's Tavern to Chicago.
 Farmers with their products and settlers heading west were welcomed."

 As St. Charles road was improved, stagecoaches could make the trip, carrying mail and passengers.
 The first stagecoach in this area was Dr. Temple's, which made the trip from Chicago to Galena tri-weekly.
 Passengers paid five to six cents per mile.
 Fresh relays of horses waited at taverns along the way.
 The coaches traveled at the rate of six miles per hour with four horses as a team.
 Stagecoaches accommodated 9 - 12 passengers with mail carried on the flat tops of the coaches.

 The Museum is located at 557 Geneva Road in Glen Ellyn, just west of Main Street, in the “Stacy’s Corners” or “Five Corners” neighborhood of north Glen Ellyn.
 There is free parking behind the museum and at the History Center, 800 N. Main St. Glen Ellyn.
 The parking lot behind the museum is not paved.
 Unless you need to park there for accessibility reasons, we encourage you to park at the History Center.
-Come into the gift shop at the History Center on Wednesday and Saturday afternoons from April 1 thru mid-December and let the cashier know you would like a tour.
 The museum is closed in the winter.

 The back entrance of the museum has a ramp that makes it wheelchair accessible.
 However, there are stairs to the second floor of the museum; currently, no elevator is available.
 The entire first floor is accessible.
 The History Center has wheelchair accessible rest rooms.